 Moradi Sarabi M, Mohammadrezaei Khorramabadi R, Zare Z, Eftekhar E. Polyunsaturated fatty acids and DNA methylation in colorectal cancer.
 World J Clin Cases 2019; In press

-Core tip: Polyunsaturated fatty acids, including ω-3 (EPA and DHA) may have the potential preventing role in the colorectal cancer (CRC) by changing the DNA methylation.
-In this review after summarizing the latest knowledge regarding the changes in the DNA methylation pattern and its association with CRC, we aim to highlight linking of polyunsaturated fatty acids with DNA methylation in CRC that is currently an interesting field of research.
+Core tip: Polyunsaturated fatty acids, including ω-3 [eicosapentaenoic acid

+(EPA) and docosahexaenoic acid (DHA)] may have a potential preventive role in colorectal cancer (CRC) by changing DNA methylation.
+In this review after summarizing the latest knowledge regarding changes in the DNA methylation pattern and its association with CRC, we aim to highlight the link between polyunsaturated fatty acids and DNA methylation in CRC, which is currently an interesting field of research.

 INTRODUCTION